muter-mutation-testing/muter/README.md

 ## Example Test Report
 There's an example of [the test report that Muter generates](https://github.com/SeanROlszewski/muter/blob/master/Docs/test_report_example.md) hosted in this repository.

-Check out this example if you are unfamiliar with the report.
+Check out this example to fmailiarize yourself with what a report looks like.

 ## Installation
 Muter is available through [Homebrew](https://brew.sh/).
 Run the following command to install Muter: